Jump to section

 Abuse Tolerance

-Geneva School of Boerne has a zero tolerance for abuse and neglect(physical, emotional or sexual), as well as discrimination, harassment and retaliation in School programs and activities.
+Geneva School of Boerne has a zero tolerance for abuse and neglect (physical, emotional or sexual), as well as discrimination, harassment and retaliation in School programs and activities.

-Suspicious or Inappropriate Behaviors
+Suspicious or Inappropriate Behavior and Abuse

 The School supports and encourages a culture of communication related to abuse or suspected abuse of children.
 Staff members and volunteers are required to report any policy violations or suspicious behaviors to a supervisor or the HOS within a 24-hour period.
 This includes partial or inconclusive information concerning behavior, which may or may not be blameless.